1299 β 1922 CE

 The Fall of Constantinople: 1453

-The morning fog rolled thick across the Bosphorus on April 6, 1453, as twenty-one-year-old Sultan Mehmed II gazed upon the ancient walls of Constantinople.
-The ...
+The morning fog rolled thick across the Bosphorus on April 6, 1453, as twenty-one-year-old Sultan Mehmed II stood gazing at the ancient walls of Constantinople....

 The Rise of Suleiman the Magnificent

 The chambers of Topkapi Palace fell silent on September 21, 1520, as Sultan Selim I drew his final breaths.
-The man known as "Selim the Grim" had expanded the O...
+Known as "Selim the Grim," he had expanded the Ottom...

 On a crisp February morning in 1877, the grand halls of DolmabahΓ§e Palace in Constantinople echoed with urgent footsteps.
 Sultan AbdΓΌlhamid II, newly ascended t...